interlock-network/interlock-docs/whitepaper.md

 dog &mdash; and, more importantly, nobody cared.
 We remember when being social on the internet meant that you had a blog, read (and shared files on) USENET, and participated in Slashdot discussions and flame-wars as an 'Anonymous Coward'.
-We remeber that being informed meant that you used Google Reader (RIP) to read RSS feeds which were absolutely everywhere.
+We remember that being informed meant that you used Google Reader (RIP) to read RSS feeds which were absolutely everywhere.
 And if you *really* wanted to stick it to The Man, you installed Linux on your second-hand beige-box and Firefox on your folks'